vfarcic/devops24/manuscript/06-jenkins-setup.md

 The fact that we defined that the Job should operate in a different Namespace will do us no good if such a Namespace does not exist.
 Even if we create the Namespace, we specified that it should use the ServiceAccount `build`.
 So, we need to create both.
 However, that's not where our troubles stop.
 There are a few other problems we'll need to solve but, for now, we'll concentrate on the missing Namespace.

 Please click the *Stop* button in the top-right corner or the build.
-That will abort the futile attempts and we can proceed and make the necessary changes that will allow us to run a build of that Job in the `go-demo-3-build` Namespace.
+That will abort the futile attempt to create a Pod and we can proceed and make the necessary changes that will allow us to run a build of that Job in the `go-demo-3-build` Namespace.

-As a minimum, we'll have to make sure that the `go-demo-3-build` Namespace exists, and that it has the ServiceAccount `build` which is bound to a Role with sufficient permissions.
+As a minimum, we'll have to make sure that the `go-demo-3-build` Namespace exists and that it has the ServiceAccount `build` which is bound to a Role with sufficient permissions.
 While we're defining the Namespace, we should probably define a LimitRange and a ResourceQuota.
 Fortunately, we already did all that in the previous chapters and we already have a YAML file that does just that.

 Let's take a quick look at the `build-ns.yml` file available in the *go-demo-3* repository.